 A Center for Community Action

-Many groups use our building for their planning, creating, and educational work:
+Many groups used our building prior to the COVID-19 pandemic for their planning, creating, and educational work:

 - Showing Up for Racial Justice (SURJ)

 - Extinction Rebellion

 It is a formal part of our mission to continue to look for ways to offer our building and our presence to the wider community for similar events.
 “Community” is more than a Sunday gathering in a sanctuary!